ryanjames/bearhug/README.md

 # Bearhug

-Bearhug adds a CSS class to an element when it's bigger than its immediate parent.
+Bearhug adds a CSS class to an element when it's wider than another element.

 It's useful for working with fixed-width elements in a fluid-grid context.